DarkStarSword/3d-fixes/Dreamfall Chapters/README.md

 Additional Notes
 ----------------
-- I have not completely replayed the first three chapters since the Unity 5 update.
+- I have not replayed the entire game since the Unity 5.3 update.
 If you find something broken (especially things like glass or heat distortions), please let me know.

-- I expect that I will need to update the fix as more books are released, so check back for updates.

 Thanks to everyone who helped out on the forum to make the original Book 1 fix